Fructose: structure, food sources, metabolism & health impact

 Blood fructose levels

 Once absorbed, fruit sugar enters the portal circulation and is mainly transported to the liver.
-Its entrance into the circulation is slower than that of glucose, its levels are lower, but it persists longer in the bloodstream.[15]
-In healthy adults, its serum concentration is about 0.008 mM, while its plasma concentration is about 0.03-0.04 mM.[5]
-In healthy subjects who consume a high-fructose or sucrose diet:
+Its entry into the circulation is slower than that of glucose, its levels are lower, but it persists longer in the bloodstream.[19]

 Differences in blood levels of fructose and glucose